114 Comments

 That is a very strong rec!

-Barbara Radford's avatar
+Barbara Bears's avatar

 I just finished The Bright Sword by Lev Grossman (author of the Magicians).
 A heroic and engrossing story set in Arthurian times full of knights with more diverse background, faerie magic, quests, and moral conundrums between Christianity and pagan gods!